Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Tight end

 So, Jacob Hollister, huh?
 The player picked up for a seventh-round choice in April from the Pats more than proved his worth Sunday with two touchdowns as well as drawing a pass interference penalty in the end zone, which led to one of his scores.
-Luke Willson also added had two receptions for 20 yards.
+Luke Willson added two receptions for 20 yards.
 And now Seattle might add Ed Dickson to the mix this week.

 Grade: A